 Moles are discolored growths that are elevated above the surface of the skin.
 They are usually harmless unless irritated.
 Moles that change size, shape, or color could be a sign of cancer.
 In these cases (or if a mole becomes irritated) a visit to a healthcare professional is necessary.

-Skin tags are common benign growths of skin ranging in size from a pin point to a large grape.
+Skin tags are common benign growths of skin ranging in size from a pin point to a grape.
 They may appear to be hanging by a thin stalk and are the same color as skin (or just a little darker).
 Skin tags usually appear under the arms, on the neck, on the eyelids, on the inner thighs, and on the chest area.
 They often do not appear until middle age and may affect women more than men.

 Vitamin A supplements may be of use in getting rid of warts.
 Vitamin A should be taken for six to eight weeks before results are noticeable.
 Nothing seems to happen and then suddenly the warts will disappear all at once.
 Immunity building herbs like astragalus and ginseng are also recommended.

 Some people find that aloe vera gel removes warts.
 Other things to try include jojoba oil, cinnamon oil, grapefruit seed extract, nettle extract, garlic oil, garlic paste, castor oil, wheat germ oil, birch bark, basil leaves, tea tree oil, and dandelion stem juice.
 Apply to growth and cover with band-aid.
 Avoid contact with surrounding skin.

 Skin tags are different from warts in that they are not caused by a virus.
 The cause is unknown but some people believe they may be hereditary.

-* Do not try to remove moles by cutting or external applications.
+* Do not try to remove moles by cutting them off.
+Do not apply herbal remedies to moles.
 Please seek the advice of a healthcare professional before using any herbal remedy especially if pregnant, nursing, or taking prescription medicines.